Patient Questions About Cosmetic Surgery

 Q: What type of garment will I need after surgery and how long will I need to wear it?

 A: The type of garment needed will depend on the surgery.
 We will provide you the needed initial garment.
-Usually, this is worn for 4 weeks and allows the body and tissues to heal into position while also limiting swelling.
+Usually, this is worn for 4 – 12 weeks, depending on your procedure, and allows the body and tissues to heal into position while also limiting swelling.

 Q: Do you use a separate doctor for anesthesia?
 I am very scared about “going under”!

 A: Your anesthesia will be provided by a board certified anesthesiologist.
 Their sole focus is your anesthesia.
 They will speak to you before surgery and ask about any of your or your family’s past experiences and discuss any concerns you may have.